 You wave your phone over a turnstile that reads a QR code and lets you in.
 There are cameras in the ceiling that track your movement.
-You walk to the snack aisle and there’s a weight sensor on the shelf, so, as soon as you pick up your snack, the combination of the sensor and the cameras confirms you’ve got it and then, as you walk out of the shop, you’re automatically billed for your snack.
-No waiting in queue to check out.
+You walk to the snack aisle and there’s a weight sensor on the shelf, so, as soon as you pick up your snack, the combination of the sensor and the cameras confirms you’ve got it and then, as you walk out of the store, you’re automatically billed for your snack.
+No waiting in line to check out.
 Just in and out.

 There are a few of these stores in the US right now—pilot projects.
-But in China, multiple companies are working on solutions like this and they're exporting the ideas around Southeast Asia.
-China has made great strides in developing its mobile and tech industries in recent years and joining me today to talk [about] it are Paul Lee, Deloitte's head of global research for technology, media and telecommunications (also known as TMT) and Chris Arkenberg, a research manager for TMT.
+But in China, multiple companies are working on solutions like this, and they’re exporting the ideas around Southeast Asia.
+China has made great strides in developing its mobile and tech industries in recent years and joining me today to talk [about] it are Paul Lee, Deloitte’s head of global research for technology, media and telecommunications (also known as TMT), and Chris Arkenberg, a research manager for TMT.

 We’re talking about China today and, specifically, we’re talking about connectivity and semiconductors.
 China currently has the largest digital user base in the world and you predict, Paul, that it will have world-leading telecommunications networks as well.
 Give us a sense of the scope of China in this space …

 Tanya Ott: China has a much larger population than most other countries in the world.
 India is slightly behind it, but I think China is at 1.27 or 1.28 billion people.
-Is the reach of their fibre and the reach of their mobile technology simply because of scale—they have so many people—or are they doing something maybe in a more sophisticated way or in a more advanced way than other people in the world?
+Is the reach of their fiber and the reach of their mobile technology simply because of scale—they have so many people—or are they doing something maybe in a more sophisticated way or in a more advanced way than other people in the world?

 Paul Lee: I think a lot of it comes down to the ambition and also the pace of execution.
 A few years ago, China made the decision to become world-leading when it comes to connectivity for both fixed and mobile.
-And the decision was taken to move, for example, the fixed network from predominately copper terminations into premises to fibre and that's been rolled out over the course of a few years.
-That's an approach which is happening in lots of other countries, but it's taken longer than has been the case with China.
-For 4G also, there was a concerted effort to deploy [it] very widely, quite extensively and that's happened over the course of a few years.
+And the decision was taken to move, for example, the fixed network from predominately copper terminations into premises to fiber, and that’s been rolled out over the course of a few years.
+That’s an approach which is happening in lots of other countries, but it’s taken longer than has been the case with China.
+For 4G also, there was a concerted effort to deploy [it] very widely, quite extensively, and that’s happened over the course of a few years.
 So, the quality of the pace in terms of communications is largely down [to] the execution of the plan.

 Tanya Ott: Was it just a matter of will, or are there regulatory or other conditions that made China able to more quickly deploy these kinds of technologies?

-Paul Lee: One of the reasons is it's a different class of economy and there is also the ability to have a national commitment and then to deliver upon it.
-If I compare the Chinese market to the UK market, one of the factors in the UK market is [that] when it comes to rolling out fibre-to-the-home, there are a lot more permissions that may need to be gathered and there're different sets of regulations.
-There are about 25 different sets of regulations which vary between different markets within the UK if you want to roll out fibre.
-So, in one market, it may be that you have to adhere to a certain distance from a house or a certain time of working or certain permissions to close roads and then you move 20 kilometres elsewhere and the regulations vary.
+Paul Lee: One of the reasons is it’s a different class of economy and there is also the ability to have a national commitment and then to deliver upon it.
+If I compare the Chinese market to the UK market, one of the factors in the UK market is [that] when it comes to rolling out fiber-to-the-home, there are a lot more permissions that may need to be gathered and there’re different sets of regulations.
+There are about 25 different sets of regulations which vary between different markets within the UK if you want to roll out fiber.
+So, in one market, it may be that you have to adhere to a certain distance from a house or a certain time of working or certain permissions to close roads and then you move 20 kilometers elsewhere and the regulations vary.
 So, the bureaucracy load can be a lot higher in some other markets.

-Tanya Ott: Fibre was critical for things like video-on-demand and then layered on top of that, as you mentioned, we've got 4G mobile connectivity that's allowed for things like live streaming from smartphones.
-China has the world's largest 4G network right now, with more base stations and more subscribers than I think the rest of the world combined.
-And we've got 5G, which is on the horizon—that's even faster.
+Tanya Ott: Fiber was critical for things like video-on-demand, and then layered on top of that, as you mentioned, we’ve got 4G mobile connectivity that’s allowed for things like live streaming from smartphones.
+China has the world’s largest 4G network right now, with more base stations and more subscribers than I think the rest of the world combined.
+And we’ve got 5G, which is on the horizon—that’s even faster.
 You say China is in a really good position to roll that out as well and sort of dominate this 5G space.

 Paul Lee: China is certainly in a good position to migrate to 5G.
 One of the prerequisites for 5G generally is to have small cells.
 The smaller the cell, the faster the speed that you can get within a certain area.
 There are about two million base stations in China.
-When you look at a per-population or per-square-kilometre basis, that's an unusually high degree of concentration.
+When you look at a per-population or per-square-kilometer basis, that’s an unusually high degree of concentration.
 The migration from 4G to 5G is then relatively easy in not having to construct new base stations to be able to deliver that.